QI2lab/I2K2022-SIM/README.md

 pip install "git+https://git@github.com/qi2lab/mcSIM@master#egg=mcSIM" "napari[all]" "nd2" "ipykernel" "ipympl" "napari-plot-profile"
 ````

-Depending on how you plan to interact with the Jupyter Notebooks (VS Code, PyCharm, JupyterLab, etc..) you may need to perform additionall installs.
+Depending on how you plan to interact with the Jupyter Notebooks (VS Code, PyCharm, JupyterLab, etc..) you may need to perform additional installs.

-If you want to use [JuypterLab](https://jupyterlab.readthedocs.io/en/stable/), you will also need to install it.
+For example, if you want to use [JuypterLab](https://jupyterlab.readthedocs.io/en/stable/) to run the notebooks, you need to install it using,

 ```
 pip install jupyterlab